Detroit man in quarantine questions test results

 Willis started to ask questions about getting on the essential workers list and getting tested, so that he could leave Guam.

-He was tested on Monday, and eventually had to cancel the site visit on the military base.
+He was tested on Monday, and eventually had to cancel his scheduled site visit on the military base.

 “And that’s after they kept telling me the test was going to be delayed so many days,” he said.
 “I told the contractor that I was just going to fly home and that they can send me pictures.”